New Training: Addressing Mental Health Concerns on Campus

 Any conversation about mental health on campuses also must address the helpers.
 Campus public safety personnel are routinely exposed to high-stress environments, and it is important that we support officers and other staff when they need help.
 In learning about critical incident stress management, officer-involved critical incident response/support, and strategies to promote resiliency, participants will better be able to promote and develop an organizational culture of support.
 This culture of support is crucial to campus public safety agencies fulfilling their duty.

-IACLEA is extremely pleased that Chief Kristen Roman, University of Wisconsin – Madison, will develop and instruct this course.
+IACLEA is extremely pleased that Chief Kristen Roman, University of Wisconsin – Madison, will develop and co-instruct this course.
 Chief Roman is an expert on addressing mental health concerns on campus, and she has worked for years as both a practitioner and an instructor in this area.
+She will co-train with IACLEA Training Director Josh Bronson.
+During his time as a campus public safety deputy chief, Bronson was a certified Mental Health First Aid USA instructor.